zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### -80&deg;C Freezer

- 1. **Do not open freezers** until you are ready to transfer the contents.
+ 1. **Do not open freezers** until you are ready to transfer contents.
 Notify emergency freezer contacts by phone.

  2. SVM North has one backup -80&deg;C’s immediately outside of the freezer bay.